-Make Your Mark in Academia and Medical Sciences with a Doctoral Degree from Liberty
+Make Your Mark on Academia and Medical Sciences with Liberty’s Anatomy and Cell Biology PhD Program

-Lend your expertise to a field striving to solve major world problems.
+Lend your expertise to a field that is striving to solve major world problems.
 Earn a degree that provides advanced training in the prevention and treatment of diseases that affect people globally.
 From cancer to diabetes, your research and lab experience can make a difference in the lives of countless patients.
-Liberty’s doctoral degree in anatomy and cell biology will equip you with the research-focused courses you’ll need to pave your way in a field that never stops growing and changing.
+Liberty’s PhD in Cell Biology and Anatomy can help equip you with the research-focused courses you’ll need to pave your way in a field that never stops growing and changing.

-If you are looking to become a university professor, choose our Ph.D. in Anatomy and Cell Biology to develop the teaching skills required to lead the next generation of anatomy and biology students.
-Open their eyes to all the ways they can make a difference in the world of medicine, academics, nursing, and physical therapy!
+If you are looking to become a university professor, our doctoral cell biology and anatomy degree is a great option.
+Develop the teaching skills required to lead the next generation of anatomy and biology students, and open their eyes to all the ways they can make a difference in the world of medicine, academics, nursing, and physical therapy.

-Why Choose Liberty’s Ph.D. in Anatomy and Cell Biology Degree Program?
+Why Choose Liberty’s PhD in Cell Biology and Anatomy Degree Program?

-You deserve a university that’s as committed to your success as you are.
-At Liberty, we strive to provide the best equipment, faculty, and industry resources possible to ensure the best student experience.
+You deserve a university that is just as committed to your success as you are.
+At Liberty, we strive to provide the best equipment, faculty, and industry resources possible to offer a first-class student experience that can help set you apart from others in your field.
 Walk away with a doctoral degree in anatomy and cell biology that gives you confidence in your professional skill set.

 At Liberty, we have our own Center for Natural Sciences building devoted to our students who are studying the sciences.
 As a doctoral student, you will have access to a cadaver lab, 20 major-specific teaching labs, and 6 research labs.
-Not only that, but you will learn experientially with professional level research equipment.
+Not only that, but you can also learn experientially with professional-level research equipment.
 This includes a gene sequencer, tissue culture facility, fluorescent microscope, LICOR imager, and more!

-We are a teaching university.
-This means that our professors do more than research and write curricula; they are in the classroom and research labs with you every week.
-We are proud to have faculty who are experienced in academia, industry, and government, and who hold doctoral degrees from leading institutions nationwide.
-Let these industry professionals come alongside you as you immerse yourself in engaging research projects, studying advanced concepts from algae biofuels to Alzheimer’s disease to cancer to DNA analysis.
-It’s time to take your academics further with Liberty.
+We are proud to have faculty who are experienced in academia, industry, and government and who hold doctoral degrees from leading institutions nationwide.
+Let these industry professionals come alongside you as you immerse yourself in engaging research projects and study advanced concepts from algae biofuels, to Alzheimer’s disease, to cancer and DNA analysis.
+At Liberty, we don’t offer a typical PhD in Biological Sciences.
+Unlike standard biological sciences degrees, we provide a cell biology and anatomy program that offers in-depth, rigorous courses that can help make you a respected, knowledgeable academic.

 What Will You Learn in Liberty’s Anatomy and Cell Biology Doctorate Degree?

-As a teaching-intensive program, Liberty’s Ph.D. in Anatomy and Cell Biology incorporates hundreds of hours of teaching experience in human anatomy.
-Your seminar and teaching practicum courses will prepare you to work with all levels of anatomy students.
+As a teaching-intensive program, Liberty’s PhD in Anatomy and Cell Biology incorporates hundreds of hours of teaching experience in human anatomy.
+Your seminar and teaching practicum courses can help prepare you to teach anatomy students of all levels about several branches of biology and anatomy, including the human body and nervous system.

-Throughout this degree, you’ll take courses that will prepare you for your final dissertation, so you can walk away with research results ready to publish.
-These research-focused courses include a rotation, various dissertation research classes, and finally, a dissertation defense course.
-You will work with faculty throughout the program to help you through this important process.
+Throughout our anatomy and cell biology graduate program, you’ll take courses that can help you prepare for your final dissertation, so you can walk away with research results ready to publish.
+These research-focused courses include a rotation, a dissertation research class, and finally, a dissertation defense course.
+You will work with faculty throughout the program to help you through this important graduate-school process.

 BCHM 551 – Biochemistry